jaydxyz/neural-network/README.md

 # Lua-Powered Neural Network from Scratch

 This project is a basic implementation of a neural network in Lua without using any external libraries.
-The script demonstrates a deep understanding of neural networks and Lua's capability to handle complex algorithms.
+The script demonstrates Lua's capability to handle complex algorithms.
 The neural network includes functionalities for creating a network architecture, training it with a simple dataset (like XOR or a basic classification problem), and predicting outcomes.

 ## Key Features